AsteriskAmpersand/Ice-Stable/README.md

   - Now affected by affinity and can deal critical damage.
 - Echo Wave "Dragon":
   - MV changed to 30/75/120 (was 45/65/85).
-  - Now uses the equipped weapon's element type and element damage.
+  - Base Dragon damage removed (was 60/120/180).
+Now uses the equipped weapon's element type and element damage.
-  - Element modifier increased to 4.0x/10.0x/16.0x (up from 1.0x/1.0x/1.0x).
   - Element damage no longer scales with Attack stat.
+  - Element Modifier increased to 4.0x/10.0x/16.0x (up from 1.0x/1.0x/1.0x).
+  - > While the change to element modifier looks significant, it's mainly compensating for the loss of Attack stat scaling.
   - Now affected by affinity and can deal critical damage.
 - Jumping Smash:
   - MV increased to 40 (up from 35).